SaiGame-studio/ss-unity/Assets/SaiGame/README.md

 A comprehensive game backend integration SDK for Unity, providing a service layer that connects games to the Sai backend.
 Manages authentication, player progression, inventory, quests, leaderboards, battle sessions, and more.

+## Online Tutorials

+Full tutorials and documentation are available at: https://admin.saigame.studio/tutorials

 ## Architecture

 - **Pattern**: Service-based with Singleton (`SaiSingleton<T>`) and event-driven design